A religious moment

-The approaches to the peak of Monkey Mountain feature some of the steepest inclines in SE Asia and its roads wind through what was once extraordinary lush rainforest.
+The peak of Monkey Mountain features some of the steepest inclines in SE Asia and its roads wind through what was once extraordinary lush rainforest.
 Agent Orange devastated the area during the American War and much of the Son Tra Peninsula vegetation these days is a shrubby replacement.

 Nonetheless, it’s a ripper of a drive, curving sharply and climbing abruptly, so much so that standard bikes won’t make it with a pillion.
 Our jeep stuttered with fuel pump problems as it ascended to the highest ridges but on this day we were lucky.

 We were twice blessed.
 Blessed because the jeep limped on and made it to the top.
 And blessed because the top of the mountain, which served up a viewing day second-to-none, is commonly shrouded in mists, even on hot days.
 Looking northwards we could even make out Lang Co Beach poking its nose out on the other side of Hai Van Pass.